WTOL RIVER RUN

 SINCE 2017

-Dive into the action this Independence Day with the annual WTOL River Run in downtown Toledo.
-New this year is a stand alone 5K, alongside the traditional 10K.
+Dive into the action this Independence Day with the annual WTOL River Run in downtown Toledo!
+New this year is a stand alone 5K as well as the traditional 10K.

-Celebrate America’s birthday with an unforgettable run through the heart of Toledo — a scenic road race perfect for runners of all fitness levels.
-Starting and finishing at the WTOL 11 building on Summit Street, both the 5K and 10K courses take you across two iconic bridges that offer breathtaking views of the Maumee River.
+Celebrate America’s birthday with an unforgettable run through the heart of Toledo, a scenic road race perfect for runners of all fitness levels.
+Starting and finishing in the heart of Downtown Toledo, Ohio, at the iconic WTOL 11 building on Summit Street.
+Both the 5K and 10K courses take you across two iconic bridges that offer breathtaking views of the Maumee River.
 Along the way, soak in the natural beauty of the newly built Glass City Metro Park.
-Starting after the 10k, the 5k route will travel through Glass City Metro Park and meet back up to the 10k course.

 5K Start Time: 7:30am